Skip to content

 Crypto Payment Gateway (hosted checkout + API), Pay-by-Link, Crypto Invoicing, Donation Pages, E-commerce Plugins, Gas Station (network-fee subsidy), Mass Payouts, XGATE Token (separate speculative product)

-Three things live on the XAIGATE domain and they are not the same thing.
-The first is the payments product — a non-custodial crypto payment gateway with hosted checkout, REST API, dynamic invoices, payment links, mass-payout batching, donation pages and five open-source e-commerce plugins.
-Pricing is published cleanly: free plan up to 500 transactions per month, Standard at 0.2% per transaction, Premium at 0.15% per transaction, no setup, no monthly.
-The second is the Gas Station feature — a network-fee subsidy layer that absorbs some on-chain gas costs for merchants on Ethereum and other gas-heavy networks, reducing the all-in cost of acceptance.
-Third, and separately, there is the XGATE token — a speculative utility-token presale described in a published whitepaper with staking, loyalty-rewards and merchant-discount mechanics.
-The token is being sold to retail investors on the same domain as the payments product.
-The three layers are technically distinct but commercially co-branded.
-For an operator evaluating XAIGATE as a payments vendor, only the first matters — but the presence of the third on the same brand needs an honest answer for any institutional compliance review.
+Three distinct things live on the XAIGATE domain.
+The first is the payments product, a non-custodial crypto payment gateway with hosted checkout, a REST API, dynamic invoices, payment links, mass-payout batching, donation pages and five open-source e-commerce plugins, priced cleanly at a free plan up to 500 transactions a month, Standard at 0.2% per transaction and Premium at 0.15%, with no setup and no monthly.
+The second is the Gas Station feature, a network-fee subsidy layer that absorbs some on-chain gas costs for merchants on Ethereum and other gas-heavy networks, reducing the all-in cost of acceptance.
+The third is the XGATE token, a speculative utility-token presale described in a published whitepaper with staking, loyalty-rewards and merchant-discount mechanics, sold to retail investors on the same domain as the payments product.
+The three layers are technically separate but share the brand and the website, so for an operator evaluating XAIGATE as a payments vendor only the first matters, while the presence of the third needs addressing in any institutional compliance review.

 Payment Methods

 Roughly 50 cryptocurrencies and tokens are actively useful at the merchant level, with marketing claiming '9,800+' by counting every ERC-20, BEP-20 and TRC-20 token on the supported chains.
-Core asset coverage: Bitcoin (BTC) on the native chain, Ethereum (ETH) and ERC-20 tokens, BNB on BNB Smart Chain plus BEP-20 tokens, TRON (TRX) plus TRC-20 tokens, Solana (SOL) and SPL tokens, Bitcoin Cash (BCH), Litecoin (LTC), Dogecoin (DOGE).
-Stablecoin support is the explicit positioning: USDT (Tether) across Ethereum, Tron, BNB Smart Chain, Solana; USDC across Ethereum, Solana, BNB Smart Chain; DAI on Ethereum; PYUSD on Solana and Ethereum.
-No native support for the Polkadot, Cardano, Cosmos or Aptos ecosystems.
-The player flow at checkout is standard: select a coin and network, send from a wallet (MetaMask, Trust Wallet, Phantom, Tonkeeper, hardware wallets), the merchant credits the player once the network confirms.
-USDT on Tron settles in seconds.
-Solana is near-instant.
-Ethereum mainnet is 1-3 minutes plus gas.
-Bitcoin is 10-20 minutes per confirmation.
-Operators can let the player choose which chain to send a stablecoin on — picking Tron USDT over Ethereum USDT cuts network fees from $5-15 down to under $1.
+Core asset coverage is Bitcoin (BTC) on the native chain, Ethereum (ETH) and ERC-20 tokens, BNB on BNB Smart Chain plus BEP-20 tokens, TRON (TRX) plus TRC-20 tokens, Solana (SOL) and SPL tokens, Bitcoin Cash (BCH), Litecoin (LTC) and Dogecoin (DOGE).
+Stablecoin support is the explicit positioning: USDT (Tether) across Ethereum, Tron, BNB Smart Chain and Solana; USDC across Ethereum, Solana and BNB Smart Chain; DAI on Ethereum; PYUSD on Solana and Ethereum.
+There is no native support for the Polkadot, Cardano, Cosmos or Aptos ecosystems.
+The player flow at checkout is standard: select a coin and network, send from a wallet (MetaMask, Trust Wallet, Phantom, Tonkeeper, hardware wallets), and the merchant credits the player once the network confirms.
+USDT on Tron settles in seconds, Solana is near-instant, Ethereum mainnet takes 1-3 minutes plus gas, and Bitcoin is 10-20 minutes per confirmation.
+Operators can let the player choose which chain to send a stablecoin on, since picking Tron USDT over Ethereum USDT cuts network fees from $5-15 down to under $1.
 For 90% of crypto deposit volume the supported assets are more than sufficient.

 Verticals

-Marketing covers a broad sweep: iGaming and gambling, eCommerce and retail, travel and hospitality, financial services, gaming and entertainment, non-profits and charities, real estate, professional services, adult content, high-risk merchants.
-The substantive product fit is best for SMB eCommerce and non-profits because the open-source plugins and the free plan match the buyer profile. iGaming positioning is aspirational — there are dedicated content pages on 'gambling payments platform' and 'crypto casino payment solutions' but no published casino case studies, no named operator references, no SoftSwiss / EveryMatrix / Slotegrator connectors, and no gambling licenses.
-Compare with CoinsPaid which has 500+ named casino clients and EUR 9.1B+ processed in 2024 — XAIGATE is not in that league.
-High-risk merchant verticals (adult content, CBD, supplements, debt collection) are a real fit because XAIGATE does not police merchant categories the way Stripe or Adyen do.
-Real estate and B2B financial services are marketing aspiration without supporting product evidence.
+Marketing covers a broad sweep: iGaming and gambling, eCommerce and retail, travel and hospitality, financial services, gaming and entertainment, non-profits and charities, real estate, professional services, adult content and high-risk merchants.
+The substantive product fit is best for SMB eCommerce and non-profits, because the open-source plugins and the free plan match the buyer profile.
+The iGaming positioning is aspirational: there are dedicated content pages on a 'gambling payments platform' and 'crypto casino payment solutions' but no published casino case studies, no named operator references, no SoftSwiss / EveryMatrix / Slotegrator connectors and no gambling licenses.
+CoinsPaid, with 500+ named casino clients and EUR 9.1B+ processed in 2024, is in a different league.
+High-risk merchant verticals (adult content, CBD, supplements, debt collection) are a real fit because XAIGATE does not police merchant categories the way Stripe or Adyen do, while real estate and B2B financial services are marketing aspiration without supporting product evidence.

 Methods